cornelldbgroup/UDO/index.md

 UDO iteratively tries out database configurations and measures performance.
 It uses reinforcement learning to select the configuration to try next, guided by performance results of prior configurations.
 The only problem: switching from one configuration to another one (e.g., by creating and dropping indexes) can be expensive!

 To reduce re-configuration overheads, UDO deliberately delays the evaluation of configurations.
-It waits until enough similar configurations are selected for evaluation.
+It waits until enough similar configurations are selected.
 Then, it uses cost-based optimization to pick an evaluation order that minimizes re-configuration overheads.
 This process is enabled by a reinforcement learning algorithm that can handle delays between actions and rewards.

 We presented a reinforcement learning algorithm that handles delays (among other challenges) at AAAI 2022.
 UDO was demoed at VLDB 2021, the full paper will be presented at VLDB 2022.